 These fascinating wasps can benefit the environment since they help control the population of pests.

-This type of wasp is most commonly seen during the months of June and July and can be identified by its long, black body and white wings.
+This type of wasp is most commonly seen during June and July and can be identified by its long, black body and white wings.

-These wasps are not typically aggressive; their primary diet consists of nectar and other insects.
+These wasps are not typically aggressive; their primary diet comprises nectar and insects.

-While the American pelecinid wasp’s sting is considered quite mild, it is still recommended to avoid direct contact with them.
+While the American pelecinid wasp’s sting is considered quite mild, it is still recommended to avoid direct contact with it.

 The Short-tailed Ichneumon Wasp is a species of parasitic wasp found throughout North America.